ghoneycutt/puppet-module-puppet/README.md

 run_method
 ----------
 Whether to run as a service or in cron mode.
-The value 'disable' disables automatic puppet runs.
+Valid values are `disable`, `cron`, and `service`.
+The value `disable` disables automatic puppet runs and assumes you are running as a service.

 - *Default*: service